 A carefully considered agreement can help to prevent post-separation disagreements and unnecessary litigation over a number of critical issues.

-We can advise clients as well as carefully agreements after taking detailed instructions which will allow us to tailor the agreement to meet your individual needs and circumstances.
-At Harper & Odell we can advise you on the issues you should consider, where you stand legally and how a court would view your arrangements.
+At Harper & Odell, using our detailed expertise, we can draft agreements to meet your individual needs and circumstances.
+We can also advise you on the issues you should consider, where you stand legally and how a court would view your arrangements.
 We provide a full and personalised service to make drawing up an agreement simpler.

-If your considering moving in with your partner and need advice about cohabitation agreements we can help you take the next steps to protect your interests.
+If you are considering moving in with your partner and need advice about cohabitation agreements, we can help you take the next steps to protect your interests.

 Is a Cohabitation Agreement legally binding?